russellmatt66/kineticplasma-HPC/cpp/README.md

 cpp-petsc/
 - Parallel, PETSc version of the code.
-- Development has not yet begun on this version of the code.
+- **Development has not yet begun on this version of the code.**

 # Current Tasks
 espic_1d1v/
-- Implement twostream instability in SimUtils.hpp
-- Visualize data from simulation.
+- Write Python to visualize data from simulation.
 - Validate code and finish writing up report.
+- Benchmark individual components for a single timestep to determine piechart of time.

 cpp-petsc/
 - Learn how to solve Poisson's equation on a structured grid with PETSc.